Early Years Foundation Stage Curriculum Statement

+Intent, implementation and impact of the Early Years Foundation Stage at St. Anne’s Catholic Primary School.
 The Early Years Foundation Stage (EYFS) applies to all children from birth to the end of the Reception year.

 EYFS INTENT

-At St Anne's Primary School we recognise the crucial role that early year’s education has in providing firm foundations upon which the rest of a child’s education is successfully based.
-We offer a curriculum rich in spirituality, wonder and memorable experiences.
-We work hard to provide a stimulating environment that provides exciting opportunities, promotes challenge, exploration, adventure and a real love of learning.
-It is our intent that all children develop physically, verbally, cognitively and emotionally in an environment which values all cultures, communities and people.
+We recognise the crucial role that early year’s education has in providing firm foundations upon which the rest of a child’s education is successfully based.
+It is our intent that all children have a secure foundation to develop physically, verbally, cognitively and emotionally.
+Our values, virtues, and Catholic Social teachings inform our daily lives and make us the best version of ourselves.
+As part of the Catholic faith, we recognise, respect and value all people, cultures, communities and the belief of others.
 We aim for our children to be confident and independent, to believe in themselves and interact positively with others.
-To this end, we provide knowledge-rich instruction by consistently exposing children to rich, developmentally appropriate texts and activities throughout the school year.

-Our curriculum is designed to recognise children’s prior learning, both from previous settings and their experiences at home.
+We recognise children’s prior learning and know each child is a unique and precious creation of God, with their own gifts and experiences.
 We provide a stimulating environment that provides exciting opportunities, promotes challenge, exploration, adventure and a real love of learning.
 We offer a curriculum rich in wonder and memorable experiences.

-Our curriculum is designed to develop ‘The Characteristics of Effective Teaching and Learning’ which is threaded throughout the seven areas of learning, they show the different ways that children learn.
+Our curriculum is designed to develop ‘The Characteristics of Effective Teaching and Learning’, which is threaded throughout the seven areas of learning; they show the different ways that children learn.

 The three characteristics of effective teaching and learning are: